Baháʼí Faith in Europe: Modern community

 Since its inception the religion has had involvement in socio-economic development beginning by giving greater freedom to women, promulgating the promotion of female education as a priority concern, and that involvement was given practical expression by creating schools, agricultural coops, and clinics.
 The religion entered a new phase of activity when a message of the Universal House of Justice dated 20 October 1983 was released.
 Baháʼís were urged to seek out ways, compatible with the Baháʼí teachings, in which they could become involved in the social and economic development of the communities in which they lived.
-World-wide in 1979 there were 129 officially recognized Baháʼí socio-economic development projects.
+Worldwide in 1979, there were 129 officially recognized Baháʼí socio-economic development projects.
 By 1987, the number of officially recognized development projects had increased to 1482.
 In the 1990s British Baháʼís began involvement in Agenda 21 activities in the UK.
 An estimated 500,000 people visited the Baháʼí pavilion at the Hanover Germany Expo 2000.
 The 170 square-meter Baháʼí exhibit, hosted by the Baháʼí International Community and the National Spiritual Assembly of the Baháʼís of Germany, featured development projects in Colombia, Kenya and Eastern Europe that illustrated the importance of grassroots capacity-building, the advancement of women, and moral and spiritual values in the process of social and economic development.
 In 2002 the director of the Ernst Lange-Institute for Ecumenical Studies held a meeting under the auspices of the German Federal Environment Ministry titled "Orientation dialogue of religions represented in Germany on environmental politics with reference to the climate issue" for the interfaith community including the Baháʼís.
 In 2004 the Swedish Baháʼí community began to support the Barli Development Institute for Rural Women in India.
 In 2005 former German federal Minister of the Interior, Otto Schily, praised the contributions of German Baháʼís to the social stability of the country, noting "It is not enough to make a declaration of belief.
 It is important to live according to the basic values of our constitutional state, to defend them and make them secure in the face of all opposition.
 The members of the Baháʼí Faith do this because of their faith and the way they see themselves."
 However the Baháʼís have been excluded from other dialogues on religious issues.

 Conferences of youth across Nordic countries began to happen as well as short term "Summer Schools" as a concept of Baháʼí schools for example 2009, the Portugal community hosted one for over 200 participants from all 5 continents, and counted with Ali Nakhjavani and Violette Nakhjavani, as well as Glenford Mitchell, as main speakers.

 Baháʼís from much of Europe were among the more than 4,600 people who gathered in Frankfurt for the largest ever Baháʼí conference in Germany in February 2009 to that date.

 According to the 2005 Association of Religion Data Archives data populations in European countries range from hundreds to over 35,000 and the many European governments and the EU as a whole have been alarmed at the treatment of Baháʼís in modern Iran.